 Goal 3.
-Improve living conditions for the poor and homeless and reduce cost of home energy for very low income (VLI) Texans.
+Improve living conditions for the poor and homeless and reduce cost of home energy

 Objective 1.
 To ease hardships of poverty and homelessness for 16 percent of the population of very low income persons each year.

 Strategy 1.
 Administer homeless and poverty-related funds through a network of community action agencies and other local organizations so that poverty-related services are available to very low income persons throughout the state.